Iceland–European Union relations: Trade relations

 Economic relations between Iceland and the European Union are primarily governed by two agreements: a bilateral free trade agreement signed in 1972, and the agreement on the EEA in 1994.
 The EEA was established to give Iceland, among other European countries outside the EU, access to the EU market.
 Iceland's access to the EU market in respect of agriculture and fisheries is dealt with by separate bilateral agreements.
 Iceland is legally bound to implement into its own law all EU directives applicable to the free movement of goods, persons, services and capital.
 This is complemented by regular meetings between EU and Icelandic officials, including a twice-yearly meeting of EEA foreign ministers.

 78% of Iceland's exports went to the EU and 52% of Iceland's imports came from it, making the EU Iceland's most important trading partner, followed by Norway.
-Traditionally, Iceland's economy has focused on fisheries and renewable energy, but it has been diversifying into aluminium production, pharmaceuticals, information technologies, tourism and the financial sector.
+Traditionally, Iceland's economy has focused on fisheries and renewable energy (primarily hydroelectricity and geothermal energy - see energy in Iceland for more details), but it has been diversifying into aluminium production, pharmaceuticals, information technologies, tourism and the financial sector.
 Iceland is still a large exporter of fish (the third largest exporter to the EU after Norway and China) with a world trade surplus of €1.1 billion in 2008.
 In fisheries, the EU had a 2009 trade deficit of €879 million.
-Until Iceland's 2009 financial crisis, its commercial services sector had been growing rapidly, accounting for almost 35% of total exports (goods and services combined).
+Until the 2008–2011 Icelandic financial crisis, its commercial services sector had been growing rapidly, accounting for almost 35% of total exports (goods and services combined).

-EU membership
+Accession of Iceland to the European Union

 Iceland applied to join the European Union on 16 July 2009 and formal negotiations began on 27 July 2010.
 However, on 13 September 2013 the Government of Iceland dissolved its accession team and suspended its application to join the EU.
 On 12 March 2015, Foreign Minister of Iceland Gunnar Bragi Sveinsson stated that he had sent a letter to the EU withdrawing the application for membership, without the approval of the Althing, though the European Union stated that Iceland had not formally withdrawn the application.

 If negotiations were to resume, Iceland would face controversial issues on fisheries which could potentially derail an agreement, despite already being a member of the European Economic Area (which excludes fishery).
 If an agreement were to be concluded, the accession treaty would be subject to a national referendum in Iceland and require ratification by every EU state.